-This Act permanently increases the special assessment fee charged to non-indigent individuals convicted of certain trafficking-related offenses.
+This act establishes a mandatory \$5,000 special assessment for non-indigent individuals or entities convicted of certain trafficking offenses.

 John Cornyn